Getting Started with Pandas and Matplotlib

 import matplotlib.pyplot as plt

-What is a matplotlib figure made of?
+What is a Matplotlib Figure?

-The core components in matplotlib are the figure and axes.
+The core components in Matplotlib are the figure and axes.

 import matplotlib.pyplot as plt